Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 According to zip recruiter, the national average salary for an Internet Researcher is over $59,000.00 a year.
 On the low end, the annual average earning is $15,500, and the high end being up to $77,000.

 Here’s where you can get an Internet Research Job:

-10EQS hires industry experts and independent consultants to perform in-depth research and solve important problems within specific industries for their clients.
+10EQS hires industry pros and independent consultants to perform in-depth research and solve important problems within specific industries for their clients.

 Based on your background, you’ll be assigned projects on one of several industries such as aerospace, automotive, education, healthcare, technology, or logistics.

 IT-Boss Research is a job-matching platform that works with independent contractors to complete court research for their clients.

 Even though you’ll be doing court research, with most of your time spent at local courthouses, there still is some online research involved.
 When matched with a client, you’ll go to local courthouses searching for specific types of public documents that are on file by the courts.

 The types of assignments vary with each client, but the most common assignments are researching mortgages, marriages, tax liens, bankruptcies, evictions and foreclosures.